- ★ Writing Support

 Practicum in Peer Writing Consultation

-- Write reflections on their tutoring experiences.
+- Write reflections on their consulting experiences.

 - Demonstrate a sense of communal responsibility for Peer Writing Center work through clear communication, participation in outreach activities, etc.